nomrsavage/Splatuner/README.md

 probably the first accurate Splatoon voice filter!

-THIS IS NOWHERE NEAR FINISHED AND ONLY HALF OF THE EFFECTS ARE ACTUALLY IN THIS VERSION SO EXPECT IT TO SOUND BAD
+THIS IS NOWHERE NEAR FINISHED AND ONLY HALF OF THE EFFECTS ARE ACTUALLY IN THIS VERSION SO EXPECT IT TO SOUND BAD (0.0.3 has all effects, but are not tuned.
+More may be added.)

 # Coming Soon!
 (But you can still test it!)